 Leadership guru Peter Drucker made the “T-shirt” challenge famous—his argument was that big goals should be so easy to understand that they fit on a T-shirt.
 The problem with that rebel challenge is obvious: Further explanation is almost always required for big dreams.
 And this is especially true in our “multi-forked” youth ministries.
 We’re communicating a vision to teenagers, adult volunteers, and parents simultaneously.
-So, as everyone heads back to school, effective leadership requires us to break down our big dreams into little details…
+So, effective leadership requires us to break down our big dreams into little details…

 To live out that mission in our youth ministry, we have to excel at pursuing teenagersClick to tweet

-In John 10 Jesus calls Himself the “Good Shepherd, and then He defines what that means—a good shepherd knows His sheep, and His sheep know Him.
+In John 10, Jesus calls Himself the “Good Shepherd, and then He defines what that means—a good shepherd knows His sheep, and His sheep know Him.
 To live out that mission in our youth ministry, we have to excel at pursuing teenagers; to know what circumstances they’re facing in life, the opportunities they’re seizing, and what makes their heart tick.
 On our ministry team, we’ve translated this big dream into yearly themes that we launch in the fall.
 For example: